lambdaxymox/cgwavefront_obj/GRAMMAR.md

 # Wavefront OBJ Parser Grammar

 ### Introduction
-This document contains the grammar extracted from the Wavefront OBJ file format specification used to implement the parser and lexer.
-See the docs subdirectory of the source tree for details.
-At this time the grammar centers mainly on parsing polygonal geometry, not free-form geometry.
-The grammar will not parse free-form geometry data.
+This document contains the grammar for the Wavefront OBJ file format.
+The grammar was extracted from the Wavefront OBJ file format specification.
+The parser and lexer implement the grammar contained here.
+See the docs in the source tree for more specific details on the file format.
+The grammar specifies polygonal geometry only.
+It does not recognize free-form geometry.

 ### Grammar
 The grammar is written in Backus-Naur form.
-An `ObjectSet` is the collection of meshes that are extracted from a *.obj file.
-Typically there is only one object in an object set, but there can be more than one if the `o` tag is used to split them up.
+An `ObjectSet` is a collection of meshes that are extracted from a *.obj file.
+A mesh is composed of vertices, texture vertices, normal vertices, and geometry elements.
+Typically there is only one object in an object file, but there can be more than one.
+A wavefront obj file declares additional object in the same file by using an `o` statement for each object beyond the first one.
+The `o` statements are optional: it does not need to be stated in a file with only one element.
+The grammar is written bottom up; one infers the recursive descent structure of the parser by reading from the bottom to the top.
 ```
 Empty           ::= ''
 Digit           ::= '0' | '1' | '2' | '3' | '4' | '5' | '6' | '7' | '8' | '9'